mactrem/com-tiles/README.md

 Via COMTiles an object storage can be used as a spatial database for the visualization of map tiles.
 COMTiles aims to be a MBTiles database for the cloud.

-### Use Cases
-- Displaying map tiles directly in the browser via a web mapping framework like MapLibreGL JS
-- Downloading map extracts for the offline usage in apps
-- Downloading map extracts for the hosting on a dedicated on-premise infrastructure

 ### Concept
 A COMTiles archive mainly consists of a metdata, index and data section.
 For a more detailed description of the format have a look at the [specification](packages/spec).